 Employee productivity is closely linked with employee engagement, with The McKinsey Global Institute stating that productivity improves by 20-25% in organizations with connected employees.
-Having a connected and engaged workforce must surely be one of main priorities for employers so what are the most common mistakes and how can they be avoided?
+Having a connected and engaged hybrid workforce must surely be one of main priorities for employers in 2022, so what are the most common mistakes and how can they be avoided?

 Offering false hope - If one of your company motto’s or mission statements reference clear and open communication then you need to live by this – don’t offer false hope.
 There is nothing more frustrating and demoralising than offering a platform for staff to voice their opinions and then doing nothing with those opinions.
 Naturally, not all views or wishes can be accommodated but by acknowledging employee contributions and responding with an answer, staff can feel confident that at least their views are being heard and taken into consideration.

 Communication as an afterthought - There will always be exceptions to this but communicating decisions that have already been made without canvassing opinion spells disaster for employee engagement.
 All managers or heads of department should see employee communications as part of their day to day role and an opportunity to improve productivity, office atmosphere and staff morale.
 Internal communications should not be left solely to the Internal Communication Manager.
 This just makes for plenty of awkward ‘water-cooler moments’ and only fuels gossip.